Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 3. Intravenous injections - red spots, rashes are very quickly eliminated, and swelling of the face is also removed.

-For an allergic rash on the face, the following drugs are often prescribed:
+From an allergic rash on the face, such drugs are often prescribed:

 1. Suprastin is a drug that has a wide range of actions.
-It is able to eliminate almost all manifestations of allergies.
+Able to eliminate almost all manifestations of allergies.

 2. Fenistil is a hormone-free drug that is suitable even for newborns.